Prelude SIEM: Prelude SIEM Community version

 These modules are the base of the ALERT module in the commercial version.
 The commercial version also adds many functionalities to these modules and scale up the performances and architecture possibilities.

 Prelude SIEM and Prelude SOC

 Prelude SIEM (commercial version) is a scalable, professionally usable and high-performance version of Prelude, for real-world environments.
 Prelude SOC is fully scaled version, mainly for SOC (Security Operations Center) usage.

-The commercial versions are organized like this:
+The commercial versions are organized as follows: